 Cost of Living in Hong Kong

-The cost of living in Hong Kong for an expat can be high.
-Listed 9th in Mercer’s 2012 Cost of Living Report, Hong Kong has an extremely overinflated property market, which makes finding accommodation an expensive endeavour to start with.
-Add to that the fact that the majority of produce and commodities have to be imported, and you tend to find that the necessities of life are generally more expensive in Hong Kong than in other cities.
-Nevertheless, the high expat salaries in Hong Kong tend to offset these costs, and many expats find their quality of life is higher than it was back home.
+The cost of living in Hong Kong can be high for expats.
+Listed 6th in Mercer’s 2013 Cost of Living report, the Pearl of the Orient has an extremely overinflated property market, which makes finding accommodation an expensive endeavour to start with.
+Add to that the fact that the majority of produce and commodities have to be imported, and one tends to find that the necessities of life are generally more expensive in Hong Kong than in other cities.
+Nevertheless, high expat salaries tend to offset these costs, and many find their quality of life is higher than it was back home.

-Housing is the most expensive thing in Hong Kong, and depending on your needs, you can expect a high percentage of your salary to be spent on a small but perfectly formed apartment.
-The tiny, older Chinese-style apartments will always be more reasonably priced, but may not afford you the space you'd like.
+Housing is the most expensive thing in the region and, depending on their needs, expats can expect a high percentage of their salary to be spent on a small but perfectly formed apartment.
+The tiny, older Chinese-style apartments will always be more reasonably priced, but may not afford the space that Western expats often like.

-Healthcare, is free if you use the public system, which is very good but heavily oversubscribed.
-Most expats organise a private insurance plan through their employer.
+Healthcare is free if expats use the public system, which is very good but heavily oversubscribed.
+Most organise a private insurance plan through their employer.

 Cost of food in Hong Kong

 That said, most Westerners do not want to go local, especially with stories of questionable farming practices and food additive scandals hitting the papers regularly.
-You can expect to pay double for a lot of food and produce items (especially imported meat), and grocery shopping will quickly add up.
+New arrivals can expect to pay double for many food and produce items (especially imported meat), and grocery shopping will quickly add up.

-The cost of eating out and drinking out in Western-style bars and restaurants can be moderate to high.
+The cost of eating out and drinking out in Western-style bars and restaurants can be moderate to high in price.

 Income tax in Hong Kong

-Income tax in Hong Kong is famously very low (between 2 percent and 17 percent, depending on your personal circumstances), and you have a fairly generous annual tax free allowance before the government takes anything.
+Income tax in Hong Kong is famously very low (between two percent and 17 percent, depending on personal circumstances), and residents have a fairly generous annual tax free allowance before the government takes anything.

-Do investigate your tax obligations thoroughly before you commit to relocation.
-Some US citizens, for example, find they end up having to pay tax in both countries, and even if you are not obliged to pay tax at home, you may still need to fill in a tax return if you own property or maintain other assets.
+Potential expatriates should investigate their tax obligations thoroughly before they commit to relocation.
+Some US citizens, for example, find they end up having to pay tax in both countries, and even if some are not obliged to pay tax at home, they may still need to fill in a tax return if they own property or maintain other assets.

-On a final note, tax is all done on a personal tax return basis, and not pay as you earn.
-When you start work, it is advisable to start saving your tax somewhere so it is ready and waiting when you fill in your tax return, and get the bill from the Hong Kong Inland Revenue in its distinctive green envelope.
+On a final note, tax is all done on a personal tax return basis, and not pay-as-you-earn.
+When starting work, it is advisable to start saving one's tax somewhere so it is ready and waiting when the tax return is return is filled in, and the bill from the Hong Kong Inland Revenue in its distinctive green envelope is received.

 ►Click here to Calculate your tax obligations